tiagosilvadeveloper/IMDb-Trivia-API/README.md

 # IMDb Trivia API

-This repository contains a Node.js script that allows to scrape trivia data from IMDb and optionally translate it to Portuguese (or any other language if changed).
+This repository contains a Node.js script that scrapes trivia data from IMDb and optionally translate it to Portuguese (or any other language if changed).
 It is designed to be deployed as an API on Vercel.

 ## Features

-- Scrapes trivia data from IMDb for a given Movie or TV Show and get a JSON structured response.
+- Scrapes trivia data from IMDb for a given Movie or TV Show and transforms it into a JSON structured response.
 - Optionally translates the trivia data to Portuguese (or any other language if changed).

 ## Usage